kvarak/dnd/docs/_Rules/6-rules-travel.md

   **Make camp**: Take off your gear and set up camp.

 - ### <a class="internal-link" name="internal-TheNightRest">4.
 The Night Rest</a>
   The night is dark and full of terrors, an unwelcoming to travelers.
 Travel is very difficult and it's easy to get lost, so get some sleep and recover your energy for tomorrow.
-See <a href="rest.html">Resting</a> on the resting rules and what activities you can perform during the long rest.
+See <a href="5-rules-adventuring.html#internal-RestActivities">Rest Activities</a> in the adventuring chapter to what activities you can perform during the long rest.

 </div>